raisha09/Retail-sale-performance/README.md

 # Retail-sale-performance
-This  Tableau project has done as part of internship
+This  Tableau project was done as part of internship